 Wherever you do go, be prepared to dance and drink amongst some of the most beautiful women you will ever see in your life.

-Whilst not in the centre of Belgrade, it can easily be reached by taking an UBEr (under $5).
+Whilst not exactly in the centre of Belgrade, it can easily be reached by taking an UBER (under $5) or street cab.
 Alternatively, you can take the bus from Voždovac/Banjica.

 The tower was actually destroyed by NATO during their 1999 bombing but eventually rebuilt in 2010.
 Oh, and it is apparently the largest structure in the whole of the Balkans.

 I love getting on two wheels and believe its one of the best possible ways to see a city.
 Whilst there are a few steep hills in the city, the stretch along the river bank makes for some fine riding and there are loads of spectacular bridges to ride over.
 There are a number of Belgrade bike tour operators in place such as I Bike Belgrade, Belgrade Bike Central and Belgrade Bike Tours.
 I have not linked to them but you can easily contact them through Google.

 Note that there is a fair bit of traffic and Serbian driving standards are more haphazard than in western Europe.

 In case you’re in need of a culture fix then head to the National Museum of Serbia.
 The museum houses artifacts and manuscripts ranging from the Neolithic period to 20th-century art.

 As well as stone and metal artifacts from Serbia’s pre-history, there are some fascinating medieval items dating from the days of the “Kingdom of Serbia” including a 1000-year-old Slavic copy of the Gospels.
 Then there is the art collection which ranges from Orthodox Religious Icon’s (which are a personal favorite of mine and a specialty of the region), the Renaissance wing, a Bosch masterpiece as well as offerings from Japanese art and even a Picasso.